hiccup444/TodRLAwalkthrough/README.md

 Important notes for this scene:
 - Reading the sign 46 times activates Crazy Mode.
 This changes Rodinka's short speeches into fourth wall breaks.
 This does not change the main content of the game very much.
+- Lingering in this scene for too long will prompt Rodinka to wet herself, and end the game.

 ![alt text](https://github.com/hiccup444/TodRLAwalkthrough/blob/main/images/ch1-road.png?raw=true)